There are countless workout styles you've probably heard about over the years, and all of them are meant to help you reach your fitness goals.

 If you're looking for a new program to add to your routine, you may want to give Tabata try.
-Tabata training is a High-Intensity Interval Training (H.I.I.T) workout that lasts four minutes.
+Tabata training is a high-intensity interval training (HIIT) workout, featuring exercises that last four minutes.

 The History of Tabata